-The Zalessye assault is different from the Karhad assault — once it aims at the player, it continues firing until the clip runs out.
-The Karhad assault, on the other hand, pauses between shots, as it needs time to aim.
+The Zalessye assault is different from the Karkhad assault — once it aims at the player, it continues firing until the clip runs out.
+The Karkhad assault, on the other hand, pauses between shots, as it needs time to aim.

 Some players believe the bots are set up in such a way that they have higher damage, better accuracy, less recoil and spread than operators.
 In reality, it’s the other way around.

 If you compare bots with the same weapons as operators you will learn that it’s weaker.
 For example, the Karkhad assault’s shotgun has less pellets in the shell than Mikolaj’s.
 The pellets deal less damage and are spread in a wider angle than the operator’s.
 In addition, bot headshots deal the same damage as bodyshots.

 All gunners share a special ability — they increase their accuracy as they continue firing on the same target.
 This means that trying to overpower the bot in open quarters is not always going to be a success.
 Changing cover isn’t the best tactic either, as the dashes just give the gunner time to power up.

 Gunners are immune to slowing effects — and the Zalessye gunner also has immunity to poison gas.